unak/uron/README.md

 #### `transfer`

-Takes one String parameter and transfer the mail to the host specfied by the parameters.
+Takes two String parameters and transfer the mail to the host and the address specfied by the parameters.

 Examples: